johnnycyberseed/ibm-zk/pages/TSO Tips and Tricks.md

 	   LISTCAT ENTRIES(ADHOC.PROCLIB) ALL
 	  ```
 	- Note:
-		- DSNs are automatically prefixed to your
+		- DSNs are automatically prefixed to your username
 - # Add a PDS to the EXEC Library
 	- e.g. with a PDS named `YOURID.REXX.EXEC` that contains a member named `IMSPING`
 	- ```